"If u give me verse, I will win Grammy": Portable brags as Wizkid posts him

 Nigerian street-pop musician Habeeb Okikiola, better known by his stage name Portable, recently made a daring claim about winning the Grammys.

-The Zazu hitmaker confidently declared that if Wizkid ever gave him a verse or featured him in a song, he was hitting for the Grammy's plague straight.
+The Zazu hitmaker confidently declared that if Wizkid ever gave him a verse or featured him in a song, he was hitting for the Grammy's plaque straight.

-Portable expressed his elation over the incredible development and exercised his conviction that a verse from Wizkid would significantly advance his career.
+In response, the singer expressed his joy over the incredible development.
+He declared his conviction that a verse from Wizkid would significantly advance his career.

 Nigerians react to Portable's video about Wizkid